-In 2017, article 8.6 of the Regulations of the Board of Directors were amended to specify that the Board will ensure that the selection of its members favors boardroom diversity in terms of experience, knowledge, training, age, disability and gender and that no implicit bias leads to any form of discrimination.
+On December 27, 2017, article 8.6 of the Regulations of the Board of Directors were amended to specify that the Board will ensure that the selection of its members favors boardroom diversity in terms of experience, knowledge, training, age, disability and gender and that no implicit bias leads to any form of discrimination.
 In particular, the Board is to facilitate the selection of female board members by establishing the relevant diversity policy and guidelines.

 In addition, Lar España drew up a director selection and appointment policy, approved by the Board of Directors on January 20, 2016, which fosters boardroom diversity in terms of knowledge, skills, experience, and gender.
-The policy pursues the target of having at least 30% of all Board members be female by 2020.
+The policy, reviewed and approved again by the Board of Directors on December 20, 2018, emphasises the provisions that would foster diversity in the Board and pursues the target of having at least 30% of all Board members be female by 2020.